-in 27 countries, Spaniards are the ones who most strongly believe that enough has already been done in terms of ensuring equal rights of women and men.
-62 percent of respondents in the online survey agreed with the statement: "When it comes to giving women equal rights with men, things have gone far enough in my country", with 71 percent of male respondents giving that answer.
-Among the ten states with highest agree rates were five Latin American countries: Peru, Colombia, Mexico, Argentina and Chile.
-Other countries high up on the list included Malaysia, India
+According to a survey carried out by the research company Ipsos in 26 countries, Spaniards are the ones who most strongly believe that enough has already been done in terms of ensuring equal rights of women and men.
+71 percent of respondents in the online survey agreed with the statement: "When it comes to giving women equal rights with men, things have gone far enough in my country", with 74 percent of male respondents giving that answer.
+Among the ten states with highest agree rates were four Latin American countries: Peru, Colombia, Mexico and Argentina.
+Other countries high up on the list included Malaysia, India and Russia.